top of page

 Booking

 Should you wish to make an appointment for a private consultation regarding recurrent miscarriage, and undertaking the next steps, please book this appointment via this website by completing the form at the bottom of the page.
-We will send you a fertility questionnaire ahead of your appointment for you to complete, along with details of the cost of the initial and follow up appointment.
+We will send you a fertility questionnaire before your appointment for you to complete, along with details of the initial and follow-up appointment costs.

 If you wish to be seen in person, please visit the contact page on this site, and make an appointment via my secretary.